 I have an abiding interest in medieval and ancient culture and mythology, especially Celtic.
 Somehow, that interest seems to coexist just fine with my passion for space and worlds spinning around other stars.

-A few of the authors who got me hooked as a kid on SFF and have shaped my writing are Ursula Le Guin, Frank Herbert, Harlan Ellison, Robert Heinlein, and of course, J.R.R.
+A few of the authors who got me hooked on SFF as a kid and have shaped my writing are Ursula Le Guin, Frank Herbert, Harlan Ellison, Robert Heinlein, and of course, J.R.R.
 Tolkien.
 Later, I discovered A.S.
 Byatt, Louis de Bernieres, Umberto Eco, George R.R.
 Martin, David Mitchell, Phillip K. Dick, Neil Gaiman, Tim Powers and most recently, Holly Phillips who writes of worlds that stay with me for days.

 Sign up for Terry's Newsletter and get stories, character interviews and previews for fans only!